Full-time: Four years, Sandwich: Five years

 Choosing which university to go to was one of the most difficult decisions I have ever had to make.
 After spending four years as a student at UCLan, I can safely say that attending this university was undoubtedly the right decision.
 The knowledge, skills and relationships I gained during my time there has enabled me to grow as a person as well as an IT Professional and has ultimately resulted in the achievement of securing a job in the very demanding and competitive field of information security.

-I firmly believe that this could not have being achieved without the support of the CEPS staff.
+I firmly believe that this could not have been achieved without the support of the staff.
 Any student who attends UCLan should have a bright and promising career if they make use of all it has to offer.

 Full-time: The fee for the first year of the course will be £6,400 (UK/EU).
 Fees for years 2 to 4 will be £9,250* (UK/EU) per year